PAST DUE DISABILITY BENEFITS

 If you do not sign and send the paperwork back, then we are not your law firm.
 We will send you a stamped envelope to send the paperwork back to us.

 CANNON DISABILITY LAW WORKS ON A CONTINGENCY FEE BASIS

 If you want to receive all of your past due SSD benefits, then you should hire an attorney.
-An attorney can help you apply for disability benefits.
+An attorney can help you apply for SSDI and SSI benefits.

 Studies show that you are three times more likely to win benefits if you hire an attorney.
 Winning past due benefits can result in more money for you.
 Hire an attorney with the experience to win all of your benefits.

 In order to hire Cannon Disability, all you need to do is call or contact us.
 We offer a free review of your case over the phone.
 And, it doesn’t cost anything to call us.